tremo123/Ogar-unlimited/Newfeatures.md

  - Clearban
    * Clears ban list
  - Ban [IP]
-   * Bans an IP and sends a MSG
+   * Bans an IP and sends a MSG.
+Do ban record to record ban
  - Unban [IP]
    * Unbans an IP
  - Rainbow [id]